The Remote Debug configuration

 The Remote Debug configuration allows you to debug remotely under gdbserver or lldb-server.
 Use this configuration if you already have the executable with debug information and don't need CLion to build the project for you.
 This configuration is independent of a particular build system or project format.

 With this configuration, you can remotely debug applications that were built by any build system.
 The only requirement is for the debug symbols to be present on the local machine.

-Your program can run remotely on any OS including Linux-based embedded like Raspbian OS (see Raspberry Pi OS Guide), on a cloud platform, or inside a Docker container.
+Your program can run remotely on any OS including Linux-based embedded like Raspbian OS (refer to Raspberry Pi OS Guide), on a cloud platform, or inside a Docker container.
 You can connect to any GDB stub that complies with the remote gdbserver protocol: for example, Qemu to debug OS kernels or OpenOCD to debug flashed firmware.

 CLion's bundled GDB, which is used as a client debugger by default, is built with multiarch support, which makes it suitable for remote cross-platform debug in various Linux/Windows/macOS and embedded cases.
 Find the full list of the supported targets below.

 General steps of the workflow

 Find below a brief description of the steps to take for remote GDB/LLDB debug.
 More details for each step are given in the next chapters.

 Prepare a binary with debug information.
 If required, use a cross-platform toolchain.